martinreynaert/HitPaRank/README.md

 We provide the five lists used in this study, in the format actually used by HitPaRank, below.

+# Usage Working mode 'A'

 # Output Working mode 'A' (Read: 'All' or 'Main working mode')

 Output is in tab-separated columns.
 A header to each output file identifies the column's contents.

 The HitPaRank script in mode 3/ delivers three output files:

 A/ Extracted paragraphs.
-Output file extension: *.Paragraphs.tsv
+Output file extension: `*.Paragraphs.tsv`

 B/ Condensed paragraph info.
-Output file extension: *.RankCounts.tsv
+Output file extension: `*.RankCounts.tsv`

 C/ Summary of corpus-wide statistics.
-Output file extension: *.CorpusSummary.tsv
+Output file extension: `*.CorpusSummary.tsv`

 The prefix for the output files needs to be specified at run-time.
 # Statistics reported in the output